-In Queensland, Culicoides vector species were found further inland than the previous year.
-C. brevitarsis was the most prevalent and abundant vector species, absent from only a couple of inland sites.
+In Queensland, C. brevitarsis was the most prevalent and abundant vector species, absent from only a couple of inland sites.
 C. actoni and C. fulvus were only detected in the north of the state, and, similar to the previous year, C. wadai was detected along the coast.
 The other vector species previously reported, C. dumdumi, was not detected during this season.

-BTV transmission in Queensland occurred in all regions except the central and southwestern regions.
-Serotypes detected in Queensland include BTV-1, BTV-4, BTV-15 and BTV-16 - all previously known to occur in Queensland.
-BTV-2 was not detected in Queensland this season.
+BTV transmission in Queensland occurred in all but the southwestern region.
+Serotypes detected in Queensland include BTV-1, BTV-15, BTV-16, and BTV-21 - all previously known to occur in Queensland.